 image description

-Prior to joining Keker, Van Nest & Peters, Mr. Heaps was a trial attorney in the Federal Programs Branch of the Civil Division of the U.S. Department of Justice, where he defended challenges to the legality of federal statutes and Executive Branch actions.
+Prior to joining Keker, Van Nest & Peters, Bailey was a trial attorney in the Federal Programs Branch of the Civil Division of the U.S. Department of Justice, where he defended challenges to the legality of federal statutes and Executive Branch actions.
 Before joining the Justice Department, he clerked for the Honorable Judith W. Rogers on the D.C.
 Circuit and for the Honorable Keith P. Ellison on the federal district court in Houston.

-Prior to joining Keker, Van Nest & Peters, Mr. Heaps was a trial attorney in the Federal Programs Branch of the Civil Division of the U.S. Department of Justice, where he defended challenges to the legality of federal statutes and Executive Branch actions.
+Prior to joining Keker, Van Nest & Peters, Bailey was a trial attorney in the Federal Programs Branch of the Civil Division of the U.S. Department of Justice, where he defended challenges to the legality of federal statutes and Executive Branch actions.
 Before joining the Justice Department, he clerked for the Honorable Judith W. Rogers on the D.C.
 Circuit and for the Honorable Keith P. Ellison on the federal district court in Houston.

 Keker, Van Nest & Peters Announces New Partners and Of Counsel